 Anyone with a Smartphone can make a music video these days.
 There are many apps and programs that make it very simple.
 A great example of this is if a school group gets together to make a video.
 It immediately bonds them together to work on something that has a finished product.
 Everyone involved wants it to turn out well because lots of people will be watching it.
 This is a great place for students, who may not know each other or who come from different interest groups, to work together and get to know one each other.
 It may become a yearly tradition for, say, a senior class to make one of these videos before going off to college and jobs.

 Younger students would also love this activity.
-It could be offered as an after-school club or a yearly talent contest.
+It could be offered as an after school club or a yearly talent contest.
 It is another great place to bring together a community that may not have gotten to know each other without this offering.
-It is great to see children banding together over the love of a favorite musician or group.
+It is great to see children banding together over a love of a favorite musician or group.